-Building certification is required under the Sustainable Planning Act 2009 (SPA), as well as under specific building regulations.
+Building work is still assessable through private building certification under the Planning Act 2016 (PA), as well as under specific building regulations.

-Under SPA, Brisbane City Council must hold records of building approvals and certification information.
+Under PA, Brisbane City Council must hold records of building approvals and certification information.

 The legislation also requires that an accredited building certifier must lodge the following documents with Council: